TaoDing/P.copri_colonization/README.md

 was capable of metabolizing 2'-deoxyadenosine under the impetus of ATP, promoting its growth in case of nutrient limitation.

 Figure 8.
 P. copri clade A gradually became the dominant clade during host migration.

+Figures S1-S10.
+Supplementary figures in the article; for specific information, please visit our original article.